-- voluntary manslaughter where the offender intended to kill or cause really serious harm but is not guilty of murder due to loss of control (in certain circumstances) or mental incapacity (described as diminished responsibility); and - involuntary manslaughter where the offender did not intend to kill or cause really serious harm but where death results from an unlawful act or from gross negligence.
+- voluntary manslaughter where the offender intended to kill or cause really serious harm but is not guilty of murder due to provocation or mental incapacity (described as diminished responsibility); and - involuntary manslaughter where the offender did not intend to kill or cause really serious harm but where death results from an unlawful act or from gross negligence.

 An offender is sentenced after he or she has either pleaded guilty to the offence or been found guilty following a trial.
-The judge may sentence immediately or may adjourn the case to obtain reports on the offender (for example, medical reports).
+The judge may sentence immediately or may adjourn the case to obtain reports on the offender (for example medical reports).